tianhao-ai/Detecting-Machine-Generated-Text-COMP90051-2023S1-Project-1/README.md

 GRU | 72% |
 Transformer | 81% |

+(Note: The result of GRU and Transformer are submitted after the competition is ended, which is aims to find a better way to finish this project)

 Then we would delve deeper into the model part, we start from LGBM.

 # LGBM Classifier